Kiran7007/Interview-Preparation/docs/jpmorgan.md

 - Minimize token lifetime and scope.
 - Clear credentials on logout.
 - Follow organizational security policies.

-## What is certificate pinning?

-- Restricts accepted certificates/public keys to expected identities.
-- Can reduce certain MITM risks.
-- Creates operational risks during certificate rotation.
-- Must have a safe rotation and recovery strategy.

 ## What is OWASP MASVS?